czczup/InternVL-doc/docs/en/_build/html/_sources/get_started/installation.md

   - `-r requirements/classification.txt`
   - `-r requirements/segmentation.txt`

   The `clip_benchmark.txt` is **not** included in the default installation.
-If you require the `clip_benchmark` functionality, please install it manually by running the following command:
+If you require the `clip_benchmark` functionality (for the evaluation of zero-shot classification or retrieval), please install it manually by running the following command:

   ```bash
   pip install -r requirements/clip_benchmark.txt